 Minutes shall be published on the WG or Committee’s webpage or the wiki as well as the WG or Committee’s listserv.

-Minutes from a WGM session shall be posted 2 weeks after the WGM; minutes from a conference call will be posted within one week following the call.
+Minutes from a WGM session shall be posted within 2 weeks after the WGM; minutes from a conference call shall be posted within one week following the call.

 Electronically Recording Meetings